AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Proposals.md

 ### `ambientocclusion`
 Compute the ambient occlusion at the current surface point, returning a scalar value between 0 and 1.
 Ambient occlusion represents the accessibility of each surface point to ambient lighting, with larger values representing greater accessibility to light.

+The `coneangle` input defines a half-angle about the surface normal, so the default value of 90 degrees represents the full hemisphere.

 |Port         |Description                                      |Type |Default|
 |-------------|-------------------------------------------------|-----|-------|
 |`coneangle`  |The half-angle of the occlusion cone, in degrees |float|90.0   |